Ukraine war: Olaf Scholz says Vladimir Putin does not see war as mistake

 "It is right to speak with each other and to say what there is to say on this subject," Mr Scholz said.

-The weapons Germany had supplied to Ukraine had been "decisive" and "made the difference" for developments in eastern Ukraine, he added.
+He also claimed the weapons Germany had supplied to Ukraine had been "decisive" and "made the difference" in eastern Ukraine.

 The Ukrainian foreign minister, Dmytro Kuleba, has criticised Germany for not sending more weapons.
 He wrote on Twitter on Tuesday that Ukraine needed more military support "to liberate people and save them from genocide".